james standing at a crossroads in riga Latvia

 But before you go, please do tell me which location you would like to see the most in the comments.

-Thanks and bye, for now.
+Thanks for reading,

 James